Beyond Worst-case: A Probabilistic Analysis of Affine Policies in Dynamic Optimization: Introduction

 where $\mb{A} \in {\mathbb R}_+^{m {\times} n}, \mb{c}\in {\mathbb R}^{n}_+, \mb{d}\in {\mathbb R}^{n}_+, \mb{B} \in {\mathbb R}^{m {\times} n}_+$.
 The right-hand-side $\mb{h}$ belongs to a compact convex uncertainty set ${\cal U}\subseteq{\mathbb R}^m_+$.
 The goal in this problem is to select the first-stage decision $\mb{x}$, and the second-stage recourse decision, $\mb y(\mb{h})$, as a function of the uncertain right hand side realization, $\mb{h}$ such that the worst-case cost over all realizations of $\mb h \in {\cal U}$ is minimized.
 We assume without loss of generality that $\mb c= \mb e$ and $ \mb d = \bar d \cdot\mb e$ (by appropriately scaling $\mb A$ and $\mb B$).
 Here, $\bar d$ can interpreted as the inflation factor for costs in the second-stage.

-This model captures many important applications including set cover, facility location and network design problems under uncertain demand.
+This model captures many important applications including set cover, capacity planning and network design problems under uncertain demand.
 Here the right hand side, $\mb h$ models the uncertain demand and the covering constraints capture the requirement of satisfying the uncertain demand.
 However, the adjustable robust optimization problem \eqref{eq:ar} is intractable in general.
-In fact, Feige et al.~\cite{FJMM07} show that $\Pi_{\sf AR}({\cal U})$~\eqref{eq:ar} is hard to approximate within any factor that is better than $\Omega(\log n)$.
+In fact, Feige et al.~\cite{FJMM07} show that $\Pi_{\sf AR}({\cal U})$~\eqref{eq:ar} is hard to approximate within any factor that is better than $\Omega(\log n/\log \log n)$ under reasonable complexity assumptions.

 Both static and affine policy approximations have been studied in the literature for~\eqref{eq:ar}.
 In a static solution, we compute a single optimal solution $(\mb{x},\mb{y})$ that is feasible for all realizations of the uncertain right hand side.
 Bertsimas et al.~\cite{BGS10} relate the performance of static solution to the symmetry of the uncertainty set and show that it provides a good approximation to the adjustable problem if the uncertainty is close to being centrally symmetric.
 However, the performance of static solutions can be arbitrarily large for a general convex uncertainty set with the worst case performance being $\Omega (m)$.
 El Housni and Goyal \cite{elhousni2015piecewise} consider piecewise static policies for two-stage adjustable robust problem with uncertain constraint coefficients.
 These are a generalization of static policies where we divide the uncertainty set into several pieces and specify a static solution for each piece.
 However, they show that, in general, there is no piecewise static policy with a polynomial number of pieces that has a significantly better performance than an optimal static policy.